fluxionary/minetest-ethereal/README.md

 #### Lucky Blocks

-It provides new 47 lucky block if the mod is detected.
+It provides 47 new lucky blocks if the mod is detected.

 ## Technical info
 -----------------